zuazo-forks/guard-foodcritic/README.md

 ## Installation

-Please be sure to have [Guard](https://github.com/guard/guard) installed before continuing.
+guard-foodcritic depends on foodcritic v5.x, which only works with Ruby v2.0.0 and higher.
+If you are still using Ruby v1.9.3, you should use v1.1.1 of this gem.
+The current best practice for running foodcritic against cookbooks is to use [ChefDK](https://downloads.chef.io/chef-dk/) for cookbook development, which includes Ruby 2.x.x on all platforms.

 Install the gem:

     $ gem install guard-foodcritic

-Add the guard-foodcritic definition to your Guardfile by running this command:
+Add the guard-foodcritic definition to your Guardfile by running this
+command:

     $ guard init foodcritic